Ghostabhi-code/delta-demo/README.md

 # delta-demo
-This is the demo of Git hub
+This is the demo for Git & Gidhub.